dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 Intrinsics will be named to describe functionality.
 Names will not correspond to specific named assembly instructions.

-Where precedence exists within the `System.Runtime.Intrinsics.X86` namespace, identical method names will be
+Where precedent exists within the `System.Runtime.Intrinsics.X86` namespace, identical method names will be
 chosen: `Add`, `Multiply`, `Load`, `Store` ...

 It is also worth noting `System.Runtime.Intrinsics.X86` naming conventions will include the suffix `Scalar` for